f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 Uploading Controller and Partition Images via the CLI
 -----------------------------------------------------

-The current implementation of **file import** in the CLI relies on either a remote HTTPS, SCP, or SFTP server hosting the image files to be imported.
+The **file import** utility in the CLI relies on either a remote HTTPS, SCP, or SFTP server hosting the image files that need to be imported.
 The files should be imported into the **images/staging** directory.
 Once the file import is initiated, you can check its status using the **file transfer-status** command.

 .. code-block:: bash